OctoberWolf/MadeInAbyssBSFD-AP/README.md

 9. The game directory should be automatically detected, but if it isn't, double check that everything is setup correctly
 &nbsp;&nbsp;&nbsp;&nbsp;        You can also Register the game and select the file:
 &nbsp;&nbsp;&nbsp;&nbsp;        **(x86)\Steam\steamapps\common\MadeInAbyss-BSFD\MadeInAbyss-BSFD\Binaries\Win64\MadeInAbyss-Win64-Shipping.exe**
-&nbsp;&nbsp;&nbsp;&nbsp;        Make sure you select the correct executable located in the Win64 folder of the game directory, it should be the Shipping version
+&nbsp;&nbsp;&nbsp;&nbsp;        Make sure you select the correct executable located in the Win64 folder as shown in the file path above
 7. Launch the game from the launcher, start a new game
 &nbsp;&nbsp;&nbsp;&nbsp;        It should automatically connect when you start a new game
 &nbsp;&nbsp;&nbsp;&nbsp;        If not you can try pressing the connect button manually, but __*you must either load a file or start a new game to connect*__